What are the most common illnesses and emergencies in puppies?

 - The abdomen seems bloated or painful

-- There is a large amount of fluid being lost through vomiting or diarrhoea
+- There is a large amount of fluid being lost through vomiting or diarrhea

-- There is blood in the vomiting or diarrhoea
+- There is blood in the vomiting or diarrhea

-- The vomiting or diarrhoea has not responded to a bland diet
+- Puppy being sick is not responding to a bland diet

 - They have not yet received a full course of vaccinations